- Brand name

 What it looks like

 Tricortone cream is a smooth, white opaque cream.
-It comes in a 100 g tube.
+It is packed in a 100 g aluminium tube.

 Tricortone ointment is a smooth, off-white, greasy substance with a faint odour of paraffin.
-It comes in a 100 g tube.
+It is packed in a 100 g aluminium tube.

 Tricortone cream and ointment contains 2 mg/g (or 0.02% w/w) triamcinolone acetonide.